 Lisa Jiannetto, MA, CCC-SLP, Director

 Throughout her years of practice, Lisa (also affectionately know as "Miss Lisa" by her young clients) has gained the respect of many her professional colleagues.
-In addition, to the steady flow of referrals to her practice, she has been invited to speak at numerous professional workshops and graduate school seminars as a guest lecturer.
-She has written a variety of professional workshop pertaining to the treatment of complex feeding disorders in children.
-Additionally she has also written a variety of workshops related to the delivery of high quality clinical services within the within the schools.
+In addition to the steady flow of referrals to her practice, she is regularly invited to speak at numerous professional workshops and graduate school seminars as a guest lecturer.
+She has also written a variety of local professional workshops throughout the NYC/NJ Area pertaining to the treatment of complex feeding disorders in children and the delivery of high quality clinical services within the school setting.
 She is also contracted throughout the City of New York to evaluate and devise treatment plans to assist with the management of feeding disorders during the school day for students throughout the five boroughs.
 She is thrilled to be an off-campus clinical supervisor for several top graduate programs in the area.

 Lisa is overwhelmed with gratitude to both the Staten Island and Central NJ communities for embracing her practice.
 She is grateful to have the opportunity to assist all of the families that both practices serve.
 Her greatest satisfaction and joy is watching children grow, advance and overcome.